nmevenkamp/pcams/README.txt

 4) execute "sh go.sh"
 5) execute "make"

-Afterwards, inside the terminal, you can execute "Run_Clustering_Outex", "Run_PCAMS_Crystals", "Run_PCAMS_ICPR2014" and "Run_PCAMS_Outex"
+Afterwards, inside the terminal, you can execute either of the following

+Run_Clustering_Outex
+Run_PCAMS_Crystals
+Run_PCAMS_ICPR2014
+Run_PCAMS_Outex

 inside "quocGCC/finishedProjects/highDimFeatureSegmentation".
-The usage is:
-Run_... <sourceDirectory> <outputDirectory>
+The usage is: Run_... <sourceDirectory> <outputDirectory>

 In order to perform the TxtMerge post-processing used in Table 2, use "quocmesh/finishedProjects/applyTxtMerge.m".
 Please regard the required setup procedure detailed in the accompanying README file.

-The data folder contains the texture mosaics and crystal images used in the WACV 2016 publication (see below).
+The data and results used in the WACV 2016 paper can be downloaded here:
-The results folder contains reference segmentations (use to check if the code is working properly).

-If you have any further questions regarding the code or the algorithm, please contact me: mevenkamp@aices.rwth-aachen.de
+If you have any further questions regarding the code or the algorithm, please feel free to contact me: mevenkamp@aices.rwth-aachen.de

 In case you want to refer to PCA-MS, please use the following citation: